 Imagine if you regularly took a day off of work for no other reason than to experience joy.
 Better yet, imagine if that was paid time off.
 What might that do for your mental well-being?

 Joyous gives employees nine days a year to focus on joy.
 We're sharing a detailed copy of our innovative mental health benefits for others to use - check out the link below.

 Our first benefit is Joy Days.
 A Joy Day is the opposite of a mental health day.

 Mental health days (MHDs) are taken when an employee is already feeling stressed, or close to burn out.
 So much so they need a day off to recover mentally.
-Meanwhile, in many organisations taking a day off for your mental health is completely taboo.
+Meanwhile, in many organizations taking a day off for your mental health is completely taboo.

 At Joyous we give our employees six days off as special paid leave to experience joy.
 Our goal is to prevent stress and burnout in the first place.
 Our view is that providing services to support people who are already suffering from (often work-related) stress is too little too late.
-Although, to be clear we also offer free unlimited counselling services to all employees.
+Although, to be clear we also offer free unlimited counseling services to all employees.
 I'll share more about that benefit in my next blog.